Jarrod Lowery: Committees

 While in the North Carolina House he served on 5 committees: Agriculture, Families, Children, and Aging Policy, Finance, and Redistricting.
 He was the vice-chairman on the committee for Federal Relations and Indian Affairs.

+Personal life

+Lowery is a member of Galilee Baptist Church in Red Springs and serves as a Sunday school teacher.

+He is married to Jennifer Lowery and has two stepchildren and one daughter.